John Butler, 1st Earl of Gowran: In parliament

 On 20 August 1662, during the Irish Parliament (1661–1666), the only one held in the reign of Charles II (1660–1685), John replaced his brother Thomas as the member (MP) for Trinity College as Thomas had been summoned to the House of Lords by a writ of acceleration as Earl of Ossory and could therefore not sit any more in the House of Commons.

+Dublin Castle on fire

+In 1671 John, together with his cousin Anthony Hamilton, saved Dublin Castle from destruction by fire.

 Marriage

 In January 1674 John married Lady Anne Chichester, only daughter of Arthur Chichester, 1st Earl of Donegall.
 His marriage stayed childless.

 Later life

-On 13 April 1676, John was created Baron Aghrim, Viscount Clonmore, and Earl of Gowran, all in the Peerage of Ireland.
+On 13 April 1676, John was created Baron Aghrim, Viscount Clonmore, and Earl of Gowran, all in the peerage of Ireland.

 Death

 Gowran, as he now was, travelled to Paris for the recovery of his health but died there in August 1677, aged about 34.

-He left no issue and his titles died with him.
+He left no issue and his titles disappeared with him.